 PLEASE NOTE: Marcus has been kind enough to add support for the MIDI to his apps, but he is not involved in the MIDI’s design or firmware.
 Please don’t waste his valuable time asking for technical support or feature upgrades to the MIDI.
 If you have questions please contact me.

-The MIDI provides a physical tuning knob, eight encoder options, six dual-mode pushbuttons, and a 3.5mm (1/8″) jack so you can use your paddles, a straight key, or a PTT switch with the app.
+The MIDI provides a physical tuning knob with eight functions, six dual-mode pushbuttons, and a 3.5mm (1/8″) jack so you can use your paddles, a straight key, or a PTT switch with the app.

 SmartSDR for iOS supports SmartLink so there is no need to forward ports or use VPNs to connect to a remote radio.
 Just connect your MIDI to your iOS device and you have the perfect remote operation setup.